 Mary Rutan Hospital Therapy & Sports Medicine now offers a specialized group exercise program for people with Parkinson’s disease and other degenerative neurological conditions.
 Delay the Disease™ is an evidenced-based fitness program designed to empower those living with Parkinson’s disease by optimizing their daily physical function and helping to delay the progression of their symptoms.

-Our program will be led by Mary Rutan Hospital Physical Therapist Jessica Anders (PT, MPT, C/NDT, Certified LSVT BIG clinician) and Occupational Therapy Assistant Erica Lewis (COTA/L) who are both Delay the Disease™ Parkinson’s Fitness Program Certified Instructors.
+Our program will be led by Mary Rutan Hospital Physical Therapist Jessica Anders (PT, MPT, C/NDT, Certified LSVT BIG clinician) and Occupational Therapist Staci Bordner (OTR/L) as well as Occupational Therapy Assistant Danica Jarrell (COTA/L) who are all Delay the Disease™ Parkinson’s Fitness Program Certified Instructors.

 This national wellness program is designed to retrain the mind and body.
 Participants report improvement in quality of life, regained ability to successfully manage aspects of their disease, and extended maintenance of independence.
 This program targets daily functional challenges and symptom-specific fitness.
 Exercise plans are adapted to fit all participants’ levels of ability.